tbensky/Prolog-CLP/README.md

 [1,1,1,1,1,1,1,1,6]
 ```

-where you can see Prolog is just counting up one by one.
-Further, even the first guess is impossible, since not all reindeer can be at position 1.
+We can see that Prolog is just counting up one by one.
+Further, all of these guesses are obviously impossible, since reindeer cannot share a position in line.
 The code is short and direct, but the search stategy is awful.

 ### Second attempt: smarter domain choosing

 In this next attempt, we'll dispense with the short code and choose the domain more wisely.

 For example, since the Blizten/Cupid requirement is so simple in `Blitzen > Cupid`, why not first choose values for these two, then immediately check this requirement?
-Wont't that immediately exclude all search paths that do not have `Blitzen > Cupid`?
+Wont't this immediately exclude all search paths that do not have `Blitzen > Cupid`?

 Likewise, the Rudolph/Prancer condition is simple in `Rudolph > Prancer`.
-So we'll choose values for these two, and even do something else: let's be sure what all values chosen to this point are not equal (again since reindeer cannot share a position in line).
+So we'll choose values for these two next, and even do something else: let's be sure that all values chosen to this point are not equal (again since reindeer cannot share a position in line).
 We'll do this to start our search:

 ```prolog
         order(Blitzen),